outslept/bad-apple/README.md

 # Bad Apple

 Bad Apple!! by Masayoshi Minoshima (2007) is one of my favorite tracks from the past.
-This mini-tribute to enjoy its beauty in the terminal.
+This is a mini-tribute to enjoy its beauty in the terminal.

 ## Running